naomiskevo/Groupie/README.md

 With this app, keeping tabs on your favorite artists and events in your city just got a lot easier.

 ### Instuctions
-Search artists to see all their upcoming events.
-Create an account to add artists and events to your own personal lists and even add photos from the event you attended to your own personal event photo catalog!
+Browse local events or search artists for a list of their upcoming shows.
+Create an account to save artists or events that interest you.
+Groupie even allows you to upload photos from the event you attended to your own personal event photo catalog!

 ### Groupie Preview